 The score threshold tool allows you to explore how your chosen score threshold affects your precision and recall.
 As you drag the slider on the score threshold bar, you can see where that threshold places you on the precision-recall tradeoff curve, as well as how that threshold affects your precision and recall individually (for multiclass models, on these graphs, precision and recall means the only label used to calculate precision and recall metrics is the top-scored label in the set of labels we return).
 This can help you find a good balance between false positives and false negatives.

-Once you've chosen a threshold that seems to be acceptable for your model on the whole, you can click individual labels and see where that threshold falls on their per-label precision-recall curve.
+After you've chosen a threshold that seems to be acceptable for your model on the whole, you can click individual labels and see where that threshold falls on their per-label precision-recall curve.
 In some cases, it might mean you get a lot of incorrect predictions for a few labels, which might help you decide to choose a per-class threshold that's customized to those labels.
 For example, let's say you look at your customer comments dataset and notice that a threshold at 0.5 has reasonable precision and recall for every comment type except "Suggestion", perhaps because it's a very general category.
 For that category, you see tons of false positives.
 In that case, you might decide to use a threshold of 0.8 just for "Suggestion" when you call the classifier for predictions.

 What is Average Precision?